chrissytao/ChemRxnExtractor/README.md

 ```

 ## Contact
-Please create an issue or email to [jiang_guo@csail.mit.edu](mailto:jiang_guo@csail.mit.edu) should you have any questions, comments or suggestions.
+Please create an issue or email to [taochrissy@gmail.com] should you have any questions, comments or suggestions.